 Psychotic disorders are treatable.
 There are known treatments that allow people suffering from these illnesses to regain control of their lives and daily activities.

 According to recent studies, the earlier a psychotic disorder is detected and treated, the greater the chances of recovering quickly.
 This way, a person can:

 In most cases, psychotic disorders are treated effectively with one or a combination of several treatments and rehabilitation activities:

 Experts generally recommend cognitive behavioural therapy to treat psychotic disorders.
 This form of psychotherapy aims to change the person’s thoughts and problematic behaviour and replace them with thoughts and responses that are appropriate to reality.
-It helps the person to understand the origin of the problem and find solutions.

 Different medications can be used to treat symptoms and prevent new psychotic episodes.
 These medications are called “antipsychotics” (also called “neuroleptics”).

 Antipsychotics, are designed to restore chemical balance in the brain.
 They rebalance:

 These medications also lower anxiety and enable the person suffering to follow therapy and reduce the risk of experiencing a new psychotic episode.